By Amy Gorin, MS, RDN

-If you're traveling to Europe for the first time, I'm here to help!
-With dozens of stamps in my passport, I have a list of essential travel items to pack, plus a before-travel checklist and my top health and beauty tips, best packing tips, and healthy travel tips for planning a trip to Europe.
+Traveling to Europe for the first time?
+I'm here to help!
+I'm also including my top health and beauty tips, best packing tips, and healthy travel tips for planning a trip to Europe.

 I'm also sharing my top things to do before traveling to Europe so that everything goes as smoothly as possible once you're there.
 These travel tips for Europe will make your vacay even more awesome.

 With more than three dozen stamps in my passport and at least seven solo overseas trips in the books, you could say I'm a fairly seasoned traveler.
 Some friends recently suggested I share my best travel tips and international travel hacks, including a traveling-abroad checklist, and I've decided to do that here.

-Download browsers and apps.
+Download Browsers and Apps

 You can also use the Google Translate app to translate some images.
 My boyfriend and I discovered this while in a hospital in Berlin, when he was given papers in German to sign.
 The app is super helpful in case of non-emergencies, too!

 But don't get tricked into signing up for a $10-a-day plan, unless you're traveling for less than a week.
 My provider is AT&T, and every time I call to set up international service, the customer service rep tries convince me to spend hundreds of dollars during my trip so I can dip into my existing pool of minutes and data.

-Buy some Skype minutes.
+Buy Some Skype Minutes

 While the above-mentioned plan allows me to make $.35-per-minute phone calls while abroad, Skype enables me to do the same thing for pennies.

 This might just be the most important item on your overseas-travel checklist.
 If you have a credit card with a chip, you most likely won't need to alert your credit card company about international travel plans.
 But if you plan to use a debit or ATM card, you should notify your bank so transactions don't get denied.

 Find out info on tipping, as expectations are usually much less than in the United States.
 I also like to learn a few key phrases (such as hello, good-bye, good morning, good evening, please, and thank you) before I depart.

 Some restaurants fill up weeks in advance, so I always like to have a few reservations on my calendar—but not so many that I can’t be spontaneous some evenings!

 The worst thing would be to spend money on souvenirs, only to find out you can't bring them home!
 For instance, those Kinder Surprise eggs in Germany might look like adorable gifts for your kids, but they're actually illegal in the United States due to their small parts that pose as a choking hazard!

 Wondering what to pack for travel?
 Let's talk about efficient packing.
 I'm only going to cover essential travel items and the slightly unexpected here, so you'll want to look elsewhere for a basic packing list.

 After admiring a colleague’s carry-on bag that slides over a suitcase's handle, I asked my boyfriend to buy me one for Hanukah.
 This LeSportsac Harper bag is a lifesaver!
 Gone are the days of me running through the airport, only to pause and readjust the bag that was about to fall off of the top of my suitcase.

 This colorful bag from Flight 001 (or try a clear bag) holds my liquids in my carry-on.
 It’s TSA-approved and durable, so I don’t have to think about packing a new quart-sized zip-top bag for every trip.

 While I probably have more ear issues than most people, you might find that my regimen is helpful for you, too.
 I use the earplugs for the first and last hour of a flight; they help prevent air from getting trapped in my ears and also minimize flight-associated ear pain.
 They come in adult and kid sizes.

 An inflatable pillow has long been a staple in my carry-on bag.
 It inflates/deflates and so takes up minimal space, versus bulky neck pillows.
 You may also want to consider a padded eye mask for an overnight flight.

 Note that it comes with an Android charging cable; if you have an iPhone, you'll need to bring your own USB charging cable.
 If I can't sleep on a long flight and don't want to pay for Wifi, I'll answer e-mails while my phone is on airplane mode.
 Then the e-mails will send once I'm connected to Wifi on the ground.

 When it comes to Europe packing, a jewelry bag is a must.
 My jewelry goes in my carry-on bag for safety reasons, plus a jewelry bag is helpful in keeping accessories organized and untangled.

 Hello, essential travel items!
 For overnight flights, I always travel with an extra pair of underwear, contacts, eye make-up remover sticks, deodorant wipes, and some basic make-up like concealer, powder, and lip gloss.

 These things are essential for moving quickly and for locking up your stuff in a hotel room that doesn't have a safe.
 I bought a Tripp suitcase, made in the United Kingdom—and have seen similar suitcases from Delsey or Rimowa.
 You can also purchase a separate TSA-compliant lock.
 It helps to have a good set of packing cubes, too.

 I have a brightly colored luggage tag, helping me easily spot my suitcase at baggage pick-up.
 This tag is much more durable than the freebie paper tags provided by airlines.

 I pack an extra lightweight duffle bag for souvenirs, which I use as my second carry-on on my return trip.
 I like to find unique items that I can use in my everyday life: My favorite leather boots and leather gloves are from Florence, I have beautiful scarves from Budapest, I found a one-of-a-kind fish leather purse from Edinburgh, and I own stunning filigree earrings from Porto and a lovely brass-and-antique-glass ring from Paris.

 Although it's a low cost, the 10 Euro cents or so that many European stores charge for plastic bags adds up.
 So I carry my own lightweight, foldable Baggu bag with me to markets and stores.
 Doing so is better for the environment, too!

 While just one can run $10 or so once you're overseas, you can get a three pack for the same price if you purchase ahead of time.
 Here are my go-tos:

 After visiting I can't even count how many hotels that have bad lighting, I started traveling with a light-up make-up mirror.
 I can apply my make-up with confidence, and I also don't have to worry about having proper lighting to tweeze my eyebrows while on the road!
 I did quite a bit of research, and this LED-lighted make-up mirror is my favorite.